- dutch healthcare insurance

 You will qualify for the reimbursement of costs for your statutory personal contribution for a removable complete prosthesis.
 Is this prosthesis secured on dental implants?
 Then you can get a reimbursement up to a maximum of € 275,- (TandExtra: up to a maximum of € 250,-).

 With the HollandZorg dental insurance, you qualify for the reimbursement of urgent oral care abroad.
 Cover is limited to the treatments included in the Urgent Oral Care List (pdf).

 What is not reimbursed?

 Have you failed to attend an appointment and have now received an invoice?
 We will not reimburse the costs charged for non-attendance of an appointment.

 There may be a statutory personal contribution for dental care under the public healthcare insurance.
-You will be required to pay a personal contribution for:
+If you are 18 years or older, you will be required to pay a personal contribution for:

 Do you need removable full prostheses for your upper or lower jaw (whether or not fitted to dental implants)?
 Do your dentures need repairing or want to improve their fit (rebasing)?
 Want to know the exact extent of your statutory personal contribution?
 If so, we will refer you to your care provider first.
 Your care provider can tell you exactly what the treatment entails, which treatment codes apply to you and what the costs involved are.
 The reimbursement overview for dental prostheses explains what reimbursement you are entitled to for each treatment code and which statutory personal contribution applies.